The logo evolution of these two brands reveal colorful histories and massive ideological differences.

-- Logos should be a reflection of what you want your brand to be.
+- Logos and labels should be a reflection of what you want your brand to be.
 They are not your brand.

 - A brand whose philosophy is to be forever contemporary will always be in flux.
 This is not easy for anyone to maintain.
 Sometimes however, it might be the only choice for staying competitive.